linkeddata/dokieli/README.md

 # Test your changes, if all okay:

-# Note: The add/commit below can be combined with `commit -am`
+# Note: The add/commit lines below can be combined with `commit -am`
+# If including scripts/do.js, make sure that it is the minified version

 # Add the changes you've made to staging
 git add PATH/TO/FILE